-- The visitor must remain with the patient for the duration of their visit
+- They must remain masked and with the patient during the visit.

-Adult patients coming to the Medical Center campus or one of our outpatient practices for an appointment are encouraged to come alone unless it is necessary for a support person to assist with communication, disruptive behavior, or mobility needs.
-Outpatient appointments for pediatric patients may have one support person accompany the patient.
+Adult patients coming for outpatient tests or appointments are encouraged to come alone unless it is necessary for a support person to assist with communication, disruptive behavior, or mobility needs.

 Patients who think they may have symptoms of COVID-19 and are scheduled for a medical appointment, should call their office first.
 This is important to prevent the potential spread of the virus to patients and the care teams that are working hard to keep everyone healthy.

 We will continue to assess our visitation policy and may make adjustments to promote safety within our facility.
 Thank you for your cooperation and understanding.

 Decisions about our health and healthcare are among the most personal choices we make in life.
 At Northern Light Eastern Maine Medical Center, we understand the significance of these decisions, and we're grateful for the opportunity to serve you.
 Northern Light Eastern Maine Medical Center's staff is trained to respect your individuality, your privacy, and your dignity.
 Our goal is to think always of the patient first.
 In fact, you may see reminders and signs of our Patient First philosophy around the medical center.
 It means that while you are here, we will do everything we can to make you comfortable, both physically and emotionally.